 When it comes to bird mating for species like American robins and house wrens, it’s the female birds who run the show!

 When it comes to looks in the birding world, males definitely steal the show.
 Though some pairs—American robins, house wrens and blue jays, for instance—look alike, most male birds outshine their female counterparts with bright, beautiful plumage.
 But don’t let the female’s drabness fool you.
-She’s the one that makes all the important decisions.
-She’s the one that rules the roost.
+She’s the one that makes all the important decisions when it comes to bird mating.
 In short, she’s the boss!

 Come spring, the male robins arrive on the breeding grounds in our backyards ahead of females.
 They establish a territory of less than an acre by singing and fighting off competing males.
 The oldest and handsomest males with the best songs usually get the best territory, with ample nesting sites and an abundance of food and cover.
 After about a week of fierce territorial defense, each male robin knows exactly where the invisible lines are between his area and those around him.
 Any straying over the line is met with immediate and vicious retaliation.

-There are dozens of similar examples where females call the shots.
+There are dozens of similar examples where female birds call the shots.
 The moral is that everything isn’t always what it appears to be in the bird world.
 Sure, the male has the looks.
-But at the end of the day, he really lives at the mercy of the boss!
+But at the end of the day, the female bird is the boss!